The best and worst of experiences in Jordan

 - The city of Irbid itself is the second largest in Jordan.
 Very much a University town it has in the past been seen as one of the country’s most lively and progressive cities.
 In recent times it has become home to many refugees from Syria.
 Whilst not a deterrent, Irbid’s personality lies in its nightlife which isn’t the biggest family drawcard!

 - Ajloun is another slightly hidden gem with much to offer.
 The Ajloun Castle sits atop the hillside; a 12th-century fortress built to defend against the Crusaders and a great example of Arab-Islamic architecture.
 In the vicinity, you will also find Ajloun Forest Reserve, a small and important protected area for native fauna and flora.
 Those with more enthusiastic walkers may want to give one of the many hiking trails a try.
 There are a few B&B and bungalow options here if planning an overnight stop – I haven’t found any attestations to their family-friendliness!

-Many tours do offer these sights in conjunction with a trip to Jerash, some of the more reputable tours are available through Viator and Get Your Guide; If time permits with little ones in mind I would look to tackle these sites in a separate trip to Jerash or it becomes an incredibly long day.
+Many tours do offer these sights in conjunction with a trip to Jerash, some of the more reputable tours are available through Get Your Guide; If time permits with little ones in mind I would look to tackle these sites in a separate trip to Jerash or it becomes an incredibly long day.